meghanarao2911/Practice/Dimension Reduction/readme.txt

-Contains PCA and T-Sne Coding in Python
+Contains PCA and T-Sne Coding in Python.